 Dr. Heather Bruce is a Visiting Professor and Coordinator of the Adult Education program, which she co- developed.
-She is a versatile professional with domestic and international experience in education, sustainable development, training, financial/banking, capacity building, organization effectiveness, human resources, business, and change management.
-She holds a PH.D in human and organization development, and MA in human and organizational systems, and an M.Sc. in applied behavioral sciences.
+She is a versatile professional with domestic and international experience in education, sustainable development, training, finance and banking, capacity building, organization effectiveness, human resources, business, and change management.
+She holds a PH.D in human and organization development, an MA in human and organizational systems, and an M.Sc. in applied behavioral sciences.
 She is a Johns Hopkins Fellow in change management and organization effectiveness and a graduate of its graduate leadership development program.

 Career Pathways and Prospects

 With a Master of Arts Degree in Adult Education, students are prepared to work education, nonprofits, and public and private service organizations.
 The skills that graduates gain transfer to a variety of jobs working with people.
 This specialized degree can lead to jobs such as adult literacy teachers, adult basic educators, ESL Instructors, corporate trainers, college instructors or professors, instructional designers, employment specialists, student affairs positions, vocational instructors, adult program coordinators and program directors.
 Employment of adult educators has been projected to grow 19 percent in some areas between 2012 and 2022, and employment growth is expected as continued immigration to the United States creates demand for adult literacy and GED programs.